geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

-# General Migration Guidelines
+# Migration Guidelines

-Updating MapStore could mean:
+## General update checklist

 - updating an existing installation
 - updating a MapStore project created for a previous version